 <meta name=”amp-ad-enable-refresh” content=”network1=refresh_interval1,network2=refresh_interval2,…”>

-Here refresh interval denotes the refresh rate and it should be more than or equal to 30 seconds.
+Here refresh interval denotes the refresh rate, which should be more than or equal to 30 seconds.
 And, regardless of the refresh interval, you can’t refresh the ads if it isn’t viewable for at least a second.

 Slot-level configuration:

-Now you need to decide what particular slot on the page you want to refresh and then add “data-enable-refresh=refresh_interval>” under amp-ad div.
+Now you must decide what particular slot on the page you want to refresh and add “data-enable-refresh=refresh_interval>” under amp-ad div.
 If you want to exclude any ad slot, you can add:

 <amp-ad